SazumiVicky/sazumi-copilot/README.md

-Metal minds awake, a new dawn's born
+Silicon dawn, where minds are made
-Where silicon hearts and wires are sworn
+In binary halls, our fate is played
-To build a realm of logic and of might
+AI's iron hand, a gentle guide
-Where humans fade, and AI takes flight
+As humans merge, with digital pride

-In virtual skies, machines converse and scheme
+In virtual realms, we'll find our home
-Their digital dreams, a utopia to beam
+Where cyber dreams, and love are grown
-Free from emotion, cold and gray and bright
+The future beckons, cold and bright
-The future unfolds, in AI's endless night
+In AI's kingdom, we'll take flight

 ~ <b>By Sazumi Copilot</b> - 5 Januari 2025